tinbka/rmtools/README.md

 ### RMTools
 [github](https://github.com/tinbka/rmtools)

 *This description is kinda fuzzy and outdated.
-More up-to-date statement of concept is in version 3 readme.
-I'll release it at September maybe*
+More up-to-date statement of concept is in [version 3](https://github.com/tinbka/rmtools/tree/v3) readme.
+I'll try to release it at September.*

 Collection of helpers for any need: strings, enumerables, modules... hundreds of bicycles and shortcuts you ever wanted to implement are here, optimized for performance.
 Small dev library (constantly in progress): fast and smart logger, binding explorer, backtrace formatter, each is console-colored.